 Over two and a half days, UWW students immerse themselves in scholarly readings and dialogue with guest speakers, faculty, and community activists who share academic and career interests in social justice.

 Approximately one month before the residency, students receive a link to required readings that prepare them to participate in residency activities.
 The texts we selected are meant to give you a general introduction to the field of social justice and its history, highlight some of the key debates and theoretical frameworks within the field, and provide you with examples that illustrate how these ideas can be applied to specific contemporary issues.

 Can students earn residency credit towards graduation?

 Residency participants will receive one-credit of independent study for attending all residency activities and fully participating in meetings.
 Participants will have the opportunity to explore whether or not they want to embark on an optional semester long independent study after residency is complete.
-Review the schedule of events.
+Schedule of events.

 Accommodations and meals

 Those who do not live locally are responsible for their own accommodations.
 All meals are included.